Shota Umino: Championship pursuits (2023–present)

 On January 4, 2025 at Wrestle Kingdom 19, Umino unsuccessfully challenged Zack Sabre Jr. for the IWGP World Heavyweight Championship in the main event.
 On February 11 at The New Beginning in Osaka, Umino was defeated by Great-O-Khan.
 After the match, O-Khan attempted to shave Umino’s head, only for Umino to stop O-Khan and do it himself.
 In March, Umino received a first-round bye in the New Japan Cup, defeating O-Khan in a rematch in the second round, Jeff Cobb in the quarter-final, Shingo Takagi in the semi-final, but lost to David Finlay in the finals.
 On April 4 at Sakura Genesis, Umino defeated Hiroshi Tanahashi.
 After the main event, reigning IWGP World Heavyweight Champion Hirooki Goto called out Umino and challenged to a title match at Windy City Riot, which Umino accepted.
 On April 11 at Windy City Riot, Umino failed to win the title from Goto.
+From July to August, Umino competed in the G1 Climax, where he was placed in B-Block.
+He finished the block stage with 12 points and advanced to the quarter-finals, where he was eliminated by Yota Tsuji.
+In November 2025, Umino formed a tag team with Yuya Uemura and the duo entered the 2025 World Tag League, where they were placed in A-Block.
+The duo finished the tournament with 8 points and failed to advance to the playoff stage.
+In March 2026, Umino competed in the New Japan Cup, being defeated in the semifinals by Callum Newman.

+On June 14, 2026 at Dominion 6.14 in Osaka-jo Hall, Umino won the IWGP Global Heavyweight Championship in a three-way match, defeating the reigning champion Andrade El Ídolo and Drilla Moloney, marking his first title in NJPW and his first title in professional wrestling.
+At Forbidden Door on June 28, Umino successfully defended his title against Pac.
+During the Road to G1 Climax tour on July 6, Umino lost the title to Gabe Kidd, ending his reign at 22 days.
+Umino then entered the G1 Climax as part of B Block but was forced to withdraw from the tournament on July 15 due to a concussion.